The Pros and Cons of Being a PRN Occupational Therapist

 PRN positions typically have some weekend and holiday requirements, but you are not required to work a set schedule or set number of hours.
 If working five days a week becomes too physically and mentally exhausting, you are under no contractual obligation to work the traditional M-F schedule.

 Alternatively, if you do want to work five days a week like a full-time OT, you can do that as well (as long as your employer has PRN positions that have those available hours).
+I’ve now worked at two different hospitals in different states in acute care that almost always have full-time hours available for their PRNs.

-Working PRN means no vacation/PTO requests, no two-week vacation limits, no trying to scramble to find other therapists to cover your caseload if you need off.
+Working PRN also means no vacation/PTO requests, no two-week vacation limits, no trying to scramble to find other therapists to cover your caseload if you need off.
 Each week you are able to choose whichever days you want to work or don’t want to work.

 PRN Offers a Good Change of Pace